pygimli.physics.ert#

 setDefaultBackground()[source]#

-Set the default background behaviour.
+Set the default background behavior.

 setMeshPost(mesh)[source]#